video-dev/hls.js/docs/API.md

 ### `hls.bandwidthEstimate`

-get: Returns the current bandwidth estimate, in bps, if available.
+get: Returns the current bandwidth estimate in bit/s, if available.
 Otherwise, `NaN` is returned.

 ## Version Control